Funkabwehr: Headquarters and Aussenstellen

-The headquarters of WNV/FU III was often referred to the Arbeitstab Bary after the Gruppenleiter.
+The headquarters of WNV/FU III was often referred to as the Arbeitstab Bary after the Gruppenleiter.
 Cover-names were often employed in communications referring the headquarters, or its subordinate units.
 Cover-names were also used by personnel in neutral countries and by the more important members of the headquarters staff, such as Major von Bary.
 The latter correct title was Commander of Radio Intelligence (Kommandeur der Funküberwachung) OKW.
 In the autumn of 1943, the headquarters moved to Dorf Zinna.
 The final movements of the department are somewhat confused.
 It appears to have been transferred to Halle at the beginning of 1945 and later south Germany.
 There are reports of the remnants of units subordinated to Major von Wedel at Lake Constance.
 Throughout all these moves FU/III was accompanied by the cryptographers of Referat Vauck both in Inspectorate In 7/VI as Referat 12 and in OKW/CHI as Referat X.

-In considering the Aussenstellen it should be remembered that they represented WNV/FU as a whole and that it was only the intercept personnel (Überwachungstäbe) which were primarily concerned with intercept work.
+The Aussenstellen represented WNV/FU as a whole and that it was only the intercept personnel (Überwachungstäbe) which were primarily concerned with intercept work.
 The proportion which this represented of the work of the Aussenstellen varied from case to case, though by the time that the Radio Surveillance Departments (Funküberwachungsabteilungen) were created they appear to have been almost exclusively engaged in these duties.
 FU/III provided the personnel for the intercept work at the Aussenstellen, but otherwise it had no responsibility for the administration of the latter which came for this purpose under WNV/FU/I.

 The Aussenstellen carried out locally for the intercept units in their areas the discrimination and allocation duties which were performed centrally by the Auswertung at headquarters.
 This policy of devolution of functions to the Aussenstellen appears to have been deliberately undertaken to avoid the loss of time involved in handling all material in Berlin.
 A second advantage was that the personnel of the Aussenstellen could gain a far clearer and more detailed understanding of the local C.E. position and so were better placed to coordinate the work of the intercept units with Abwehr III and the other security services in their areas.
 The allotment of numbers to commitments remained throughout a function of the central office which received traffic and wireless telegraphy intercept material from the Aussenstellen and to some extent direct from the intercept companies, and kept records and case histories which were presumably more or less duplicates of those compiled at the Aussenstellen.
 Task allocation appears to have been carried out by both the Aussenstellen and headquarters, though the former naturally tended to predominate in all operations against local agents.
 It was in directing the activities of the Funkabwehr machinery in conformity with the requirements of the local C.E. authorities that the principal function of the Aussenstellen was to be found.